AdRoll/baker/content/en/docs/How Tos/metrics.md

-The code example of [how-to-create-filter](https://getbaker.io/docs/how-tos/create_filter/#processing-records) shows how to correctly reports metrics in a custom Filter.
+The code example of [how-to-create-filter](https://getbaker.io/docs/how-tos/create_filter/#processing-records) shows how to correctly report metrics in a custom Filter.

 ### Report custom metrics

-Components may need to report custom metrics for monitoring some specific events.
+In addition to the records counter described above, components can report custom metrics giving a more specific view about the component health or performance.
-Baker supports two main ways to expose custom metrics, namely:
+Baker supports two ways to expose custom metrics, namely:

 - return a
 [`baker.MetricsBag`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsBag)